-MERIT AWARD - Mrs. Lora LaRosa, head seamstress at the Bronx State hospital is shown above as she receives a merit award presented by Dr. Israel Zwerling, the director of the State institution.
+MERIT AWARD - Mrs. Lora LaRosa, head seamstress at the Bronx State hospital is shown above as she receives a merit award presented by Dr. Israel Zwerling, the director of the State Institution.
 Mrs. LaRosa received her award for a suggestion she made which greatly increased the productivity of her department.
 Pictured at the presentation are (from the left): Dr. Harry H. Gonda, the hospital's assistant director; F. H. Neitzel, business officer; Mrs. LaRosa; Dr. Zwerling; M. LaRosa, the head industrial shop worker at the institution; and Mario Costa, senior maintenance Dr. Charles A. Brind, Ex-CSEA Chief, Retires From State Service ALBANY-Dr. Charles A. Brind, chief counsel to the State Education Department since 1940 and the 13th president of the Civil Service Employees Assn., will retire Oct.
 1 after a distinguished career in State service spanning 45 years.
 Dr. Brind, a leader in the quest to provide benefits for State employees, served as CSEA president from 1935-41.
-During his tenure, the Employees' He has been a member of the "outstanding worthy record of achievements in obtaining wage increases and hospital benefits and in other In 1937 under Dr. Brind, CSEA won a long battle for a State salary plan providing equal pay for equal work and definite minimum salaries for all titles and annual increments for satisfactory service.
-In his first year as president, he helped CSEA to establish a low-cost accident-health insurance plan for its members.
+During his tenure, the Employees' Association established a noteworthy record of achievements in obtaining wage increases and hospital benefits and in other In 1937 under Dr. Brind, CSEA won a long battle for a State salary plan providing equal pay for equal work and definite minimum salaries for all titles and annual increments for satisfac- In his first year as president, he helped CSEA to establish a low-cost accident-health insurance plan for its members.
 During Dr. Brind's presidency, the CSEA grew tremendously in membership.
-From slightly more than 9,000 members in 1931, the organization spiraled to a membership of more than 35,000 in Dr. Brind was honored by his colleagues, fellow empleyees, State officials and friends at a reception last Friday in Albany.
-A graduate of Union College specialist on State Educational law was admitted to the New York State Bar in 1922.
+From slightly more than 9,000 members in 1931, the organization spiraled to a membership of more than 35,000 in Dr. Brind was honored by his colleagues, fellow employees, State officials and friends at a reception last Friday in Albany.
+A graduate of Union College and Albany Law School, the noted specialist on State Educational law was admitted to the New York State Bar in 1922.
 The following year he became associated with the State Education Department as an attorney.
 In 1933, Dr. Brind was named principal attorney and director of the law division of the department.
 He was named chief counsel to the State Board of Regents and the Education Department in 1940 and, that same year, counsel to the State Teachers Retirement System and State Dormitory Authority.
-Active in State and local med-Labrar System, Atlantic Bridge calsing drawing were Ethel Brazie ical circles, Dr. Brind is president and the Town of Wallkill.
-Authority, and Sanitary Districts and Esther Dyman.
+Active in State and local medical circles, Dr. Brind is president and the Town of Wallkill. and Esther Dyman.
 Stanley Bird of the Board of Directors of Blue was in charge of entertainment.
-Cross of Northeastern New York Frank J. Essalish, president of issues.
-AND AND AND THE CONTRACTOR OF A PARTY OF THE PROPERTY OF THE PARTY OF Association established a note- board since its formation in 1936 mankind," including four presiand has served as its president dents. for most of the intervening years.
+Cross of Northeastern New York.
+Frank J. English, president of issues.
+THE RESERVE OF THE PROPERTY OF He has been a member of the "outstanding contributions to board since its formation in 1936 and has served as its president for most of the intervening years.